zhaojw1998/CS5242_2022_LHK/README.md

 # CS5242_2022
 Neural Networks and Deep Learning, NUS CS5242, 2022 Spring.

-You are required to use PyTorch for quiz and project.
+PyTorch is required for the quiz and project of this module.
 This repo guides you to set up the pytorch environment for both quiz and project.

 <br><br>